 Our paper made Oregon State's Year in Science No2 spot!

 I joined the University of Washington Clinical Psychology Internship as part of the Child Track in July 2019!

-I successfully defended my dissertation in May 2019!
+I successfully defended my dissertation!
 You can check it out at the link above!